What safety measures will be in place?

 Check details for your local shop.

-What will happen with donated items?
+What happens with donated items?

-All donated goods will be quarantined for a minimum of 72 hours before being processed by our team, who will be provided with PPE, ready to go on sale to help raise vital funds for sick and injured pets.
+All donations will be quarantined for a minimum of 72 hours before being processed by our team, who will be provided with PPE, ready to go on sale to help raise vital funds for sick and injured pets.
 On the shop floor, we’re asking customers to avoid handling goods unless they are going to buy them.
 There will also be ‘touch tables’ to leave items that have been picked up but not purchased.
 These goods will be quarantined for a minimum of 72 hours before being cleaned and then going back on sale.

 Can I still donate items?

-Yes!
-We’ll be welcoming donations of clothing and home furnishings at our shops as they re-open.
+Yes, please!
+We’re welcoming donations of clothing and home furnishings at our shops as they re-open.
 These can be left in our changing rooms (which remain closed).

 When donating items, please wash clothes beforehand and wipe down hard surfaces of other items.
 Please bring donations in bags or boxes that you don’t want back, as all donations are being quarantined for 72 hours.

 With a £3 million drop in our monthly income, every penny counts right now.
 By registering with us for Gift Aid, we can claim an extra 25 pence for each one pound your donations raise if you’re a UK tax-payer.
 Please ask our team for more information when you donate your items.